The Sea Hornet

 The Sea Hornet is a 1951 American adventure film directed by Joseph Kane and written by Gerald Drayson Adams.
 The film stars Rod Cameron, Adele Mara, Lorna Gray, Chill Wills, Jim Davis and Richard Jaeckel.
 The film was released on November 6, 1951, by Republic Pictures.

 Plot

-A merchant ship sunk off the California Coast during World War Two with a million dollars cash on board.
-Diver becomes romantically involved.
+A merchant ship sunk off the California Coast during World War II with a million dollars cash on board.
+A diver becomes romantically involved.